yogesh-bhandare/Cric-Auction-App/README.md

 ![Cric-Auc](Cric-Auc.png)
 # Circ-Auc - Cricket Auction App

-Circ-Auc is a cricket auction app developed by [Your Team Name] for InfusionX, our college event.
+Circ-Auc is a cricket auction app developed by Yogesh and team for InfusionX, our college event.
 It adds a technical touch to the non-technical event by providing a digital platform for conducting cricket auctions.

 ## Features